History of atomic theory: Bohr model

 Rutherford deduced the existence of the atomic nucleus through his experiments but he had nothing to say about how the electrons were arranged around it.
 In 1912, Niels Bohr joined Rutherford's lab and began his work on a quantum model of the atom.

 Max Planck in 1900 and Albert Einstein in 1905 had postulated that light energy is emitted or absorbed in discrete amounts known as quanta (singular, quantum).
 This led to a series of atomic models with some quantum aspects, such as that of Arthur Erich Haas in 1910 and the 1912 John William Nicholson atomic model with quantized angular momentum as h/2π.
-The dynamical structure of these models was still classical.

-In 1913, Bohr abandon the classical approach.
-He started his Bohr model of the atom with a quantum hypothesis: an electron could only orbit the nucleus in particular circular orbits with fixed angular momentum and energy, its distance from the nucleus (i.e., their radii) being proportional to its energy.
-Under this model an electron could not lose energy in a continuous manner; instead, it could only make instantaneous "quantum leaps" between the fixed energy levels.
-When this occurred, light was emitted or absorbed at a frequency proportional to the change in energy (hence the absorption and emission of light in discrete spectra).

-In comparing his work to Nicholson's, Bohr came to understand the spectral data and their value.
-When he then learned from a friend about Balmer's compact formula for the spectral line data, Bohr quickly realized his model would match it in detail.
+Critically, Nicholson successfully reproduces atomic spectral lines, a challenge that Bohr's model would also need to overcome.
+When Bohr learned from a friend about Balmer's compact formula for the spectral line data, Bohr quickly realized his model would match it in detail.

+In 1913, Bohr published a trilogy of papers developing his model of the atom based on two hypothesis: 1) an electron could change states only by "quantum leaps" and 2) the jump corresponds to a emission of light according to Planck relation.

-In a trilogy of papers Bohr described and applied his model to derive the Balmer series of lines in the atomic spectrum of hydrogen and the related spectrum of He^{+}.
-He also used he model to describe the structure of the periodic table and aspects of chemical bonding.
+With these assumptions, the instability of the older models becomes irrelevant and the classical electrodynamics of Maxwell is considered invalid.
+Using circular orbits for simplicity, Bohr could then derived Balmer's spectral formula.
+Balmer's formula contained a constant now known as the Rydberg constant with a value known only by matching experimental results.
+Bohr provided a derivation based on an atomic model, a result taken as substantial evidence in favor of his model.
+Bohr also used he model to describe the structure of the periodic table and aspects of chemical bonding.
 Together these results lead to Bohr's model being widely accepted by the end of 1915.

 Bohr's model was not perfect.
 It could only predict the spectral lines of hydrogen, not those of multielectron atoms.
 Worse still, it could not even account for all features of the hydrogen spectrum: as spectrographic technology improved, it was discovered that applying a magnetic field caused spectral lines to multiply in a way that Bohr's model couldn't explain.
 In 1916, Arnold Sommerfeld added elliptical orbits to the Bohr model to explain the extra emission lines, but this made the model very difficult to use, and it still couldn't explain more complex atoms.